BotDev88/Form-Validation/README.md

 # Form-Validation 11 July 2024

 This is a Javascript form validation coded in HTML, CSS, JavaScript.
-I've added the css using flexbox.
+I will be adding the css using flexbox.